Pmacdon15/pats-pretrip/README.md

 > **Note**
 > This project was meant to be used with a Vercel Postgres database and I use the Vercel Sdk to communicate with the database.

-3. If you want to run it in development, if so run:
+3. If you want to run it in development run:
 ```Bash
 npm run dev
 ```

-Other words we have to build the client easily done by running:
+Other words we have to build the project, which is easily done by running:
 ```Bash
 npm run build
 ```